prikhi/hkredmine/README.md

 Workflow
 ---------

-The client is not yet complete, but the proposed workflow is similar to the
-following:
+At v1.0 you should be able to do the following:

     # Wake up, pick a tracker:
     hkredmine use sleepanarchy